NAE Members please authenticate using your NAE member credentials.

 Fri, June 28, 2019

-Eighty-two of the nation’s brightest young engineers have been selected to take part in the National Academy of Engineering’s (NAE) 25th annual U.S. Frontiers of Engineering (USFOE) symposium.
+Eighty-seven of the nation’s brightest young engineers have been selected to take part in the National Academy of Engineering’s (NAE) 25th annual U.S. Frontiers of Engineering (USFOE) symposium.
 Early-career engineers who are performing exceptional engineering research and technical work in a variety of disciplines will come together for the two-and-a-half day event.
 The participants -- from industry, academia, and government -- were nominated by fellow engineers or organizations.

 The 2019 USFOE will be hosted by Boeing South Carolina in North Charleston, Sept.
 25-27, and will cover cutting-edge developments in four areas: Advanced Manufacturing in the Age of Digital Transformation; Engineering the Genome; Self-Driving Cars: Technology and Ethics; and Blockchain Technology.